-When greenhouse gases are emitted from our public lands, they enter the atmosphere.
-Burning fossil fuels adds more greenhouse gases to the atmosphere, thickening the blanket, and increasing the globe's temperature and altering climate.
+But when greenhouse gases are emitted from our public lands, they enter the atmosphere-thickening the blanket, raising global temperatures and altering the climate.

 Background info: Image source Project Learning Forests and Climate Curriculum Tree Activity 2.
 The blanket analogy is from NNOCCI's Reframing Climate Change communication toolkit.

-Many communities in the Northwest are noticing changes in frequency and duration of wildfires, dramatic swings in rain and snowfall, harsh summer temperatures, and more.
-When we look at regional ecosystems and communities, we can begin to understand the impact of climate change and what the future might hold.
+We are seeing changes in frequency and duration of wildfires, dramatic swings in rain and snowfall, harsh summer temperatures, and more.
+Now we can begin to understand the impact of climate change and what the future might hold.

-Example Language: Across the West, forests are getting drier and trees are stressed by lower water availability.
-We are also seeing more hot, dry, and windy days that heighten wildfire conditions.
+Example Language: Across the West, forests are getting drier and trees are stressed by lower water availability as more hot, dry, and windy days heighten wildfire conditions.
 In the Pacific Northwest, the size, duration, and number of wildfires are increasing.

-It is estimated that human-caused climate change contributed to an additional 10 million acres of forest fires during 1984-2015, nearly doubling the expected area.
+It is estimated that human-caused climate change has contributed to an additional 10 million acres of forest fires during 1984-2015, nearly doubling the expected area.